Faral-Ghaemi/FaraPy/README.md

 * Easy to develop
 * Comptible with Shared hosts which support python
 * Automatic cache system with AI
-* fast process cause of great algorithms
+* Fast process cause of great algorithms